OnticX/search-mcp-registry/README.md

 Yoh Dawg I heard you like MCP Servers...

-Search MCP Registry is a native Model Context Protocol (MCP) server that allows your AI agents (like Claude Desktop) to programmatically search, discover, and install other MCP servers.
+Open MCP Registry is a native Model Context Protocol (MCP) server that allows your AI agents (like Claude Desktop) to programmatically search, discover, and install other MCP servers.

 ## Installation